This post contains affiliate links.

 - If the reading is different, the RV’s thermostat is malfunctioning.

 Replacing a thermostat isn’t overly difficult but you should be comfortable doing minor electrical work.
 If you aren’t, hire a professional to ensure the job is done properly and safely.
+Here are the details on using a household thermostat in your RV.

 Reason 6: Low Refrigerant